ProtocolLLM: RTL Benchmark for SystemVerilog Generation of Communication Protocols: Introduction

 Given the adoption of SystemVerilog across the semiconductor industry for both hardware design and verification, our task requires code generation specifically in SystemVerilog.
 Unlike traditional Verilog benchmarks, SystemVerilog's advanced constructs directly facilitate the modeling of complex protocols and interactions.

-We introduce the first benchmark in System Verilog for evaluating LLMs on HDL-based communication protocol generation to address this gap.
+We introduce the first benchmark in System Verilog for evaluating LLMs on HDL-based communication protocol generation to address this gap (See \autoref{teaser}).
 Our benchmark covers multiple protocols: SPI, I²C, UART, and AXI.
 The benchmark focuses on open-ended code generation, where models are required to synthesize complete, synthesizable modules that meet protocol-level functional and temporal constraints.

 In our open-source benchmark, we perform extensive experiments across different LLMs, including code models and general-purpose models.
-The code is comprehensively evaluated in three stages: (1) Lint Pass to ensure language-level correctness and synthesizability, (2) Logic Synthesis using commercial-grade EDA tools, and (3) Waveform Analysis to validate temporal behavior against golden references.
+The code is comprehensively evaluated in four stages: (1) Lint to ensure language-level correctness and synthesizability, (2) Logic Synthesis using open source EDA tools to assess post-silicon quality, (3) Waveform Analysis to validate temporal behavior against golden references.
 Finally, our contributions can be summarised below: \begin{enumerate} \item We propose the \textbf{first} structured benchmark focused on communication protocol generation using LLMs, spanning widely used industry protocols: SPI, I²C, UART, and AXI.

 \item We introduce a three-stage evaluation framework tailored to hardware development workflows.
 This includes (i) lint checks, (ii) logic synthesis, and (iii) waveform validation for assessing hardware resource usage, maximum achievable frequency, and area overhead.